hasura/graphql-engine/docs/graphql/manual/event-triggers/scheduled-triggers.rst

 Scheduled triggers are used to execute custom business logic at a specific point in time.
 There are two types of timed events: cron-based or timestamp-based.

+.. admonition:: Supported from

+  Scheduled triggers are supported in versions ``v1.3.0-beta.1`` and above.

+.. .. admonition:: Supported from

+..
+Scheduled triggers are supported in versions ``v.1.3.0`` and above.

 Cron triggers
 -------------